olivierkt/vue-progress-meters/README.md

 - Workings of a progress meter
 - Scroll to animate
 - Hover states for real data
+- See JPEG for example of the UI

 ## Project setup
 yarn install